 Planning your Mexico City trip?
 As North America’s largest city, a trip to Mexico City, AKA CDMX, can be intimidating.
 However, it doesn’t have to be!
-Use this 5-day Mexico City itinerary to help with your next adventure.
+Use this 5 days in Mexico City itinerary to help with your next adventure.

 The keys to CDMX travel are to 1) plan ahead, and 2) plan strategically.